Pomegranate Health

 (3) Listen to audio drafts before publication and provide feedback to the producer on content and structure

-Group communication is entirely by email and there's a time commitment of about 90 minutes per month which can be recognised in CPD hours.
+Group communication is entirely by email and there's a time commitment of 90 minutes per month which can be recognised in CPD credits.
 It’s helpful for applicants to be familiar with other podcasts or education platforms.
-Please download an application form and return it by 31st January 2024 to podcast@racp.edu.au.

 Subscribe

 Search for ‘Pomegranate Health’ in Apple Podcasts, Spotify, Castbox or any podcasting app.
-You mean need to import this RSS feed into other apps, and it's an easy page to search for thematic terms and podcasts that might interest you.
+For some apps, you may need to import .
+It also provides a single page you can search for topics that might interest you in specific podcast episodes.
 You can also sign up for an email alert when a new episode is published about once a month.

 Latest episodes